Rusca8/WK2_choose_one_voice/README.md

 11. Find the user folder (outside of the add-ons folder there's your folder, probably named ```User 1```).
 12. Go inside and find the ```media.trash``` folder.
 13. Delete stuff from there (this is all the media files Anki has used in the past but were deleted when choosing ```delete unused```).

+## Analysis of WK2 deck content
+> Based on 9/6/2020 update

+### Audio files
+- 6 notes with 1 audios
+- 6212 notes with 2 audios
+- 4 notes with 3 audios
+- 128 notes with 4 audios
+- 0 notes with 5 audios
+- 8 notes with 6 audios
+- 0 notes with 7 audios
+- 1 notes with 8 audios
+- 0 notes with 9 audios
+- 0 notes with 10 audios
+- 0 notes with 11 audios

+### Manual check
+Notes with 3 audios are these (some lack one version, some have one repeated):
+連中 (FM-F), 縮まる (FFM), 洞穴 (FM-M), 肯く (FM-M)

+Notes with 6 audios (all ordered FM-FM-FM):
+明日, 悪口, 塩味, 一昨日, 白旗, 冠, 腸, 堪える

+There's one note with 8, which is 否 (FM-FM-FM-FM)

+I've also checked a random sample of the notes with 2 and 4 audios (16 and 4, respectively), and they were all ordered properly.
+So in principle this add-on should work exactly as expected.